mulesoft-catalyst/MuleAnalyzer/README.md

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------

 # Post completion of analysis
-  -  Verify the file generated named ** estimate.csv ** in the destination path provided in the input parameters.
+  -  Verify the file generated named **estimate.csv** in the destination path provided in the input parameters.
-  -  Use the relavant information for calculation of development and testing effort for each of the required project.
+  -  Use the relavant information for calculation of development and testing effort for each of the required project(Contact the concerned person for access to Estimator Tool).